-36. Marketing Mix

-The four factors that make up the marketing mix, usually referred to as the marketing mix.
+36. Marketing Mix The four factors that make up the marketing mix, usually referred to as the marketing mix.
 Usually referred to as the four ps.

-marketing r nix.
-Usually referred to as the four ps.
 Product Targeting customers with a product that has the right blend of functional aesthetic benefits without being too expensive to produce Price Setting the price that retailers must pay which in turn affects the consumers price Promotion Includes all the methods that a business uses to persuade customers to buy, for example branding, packaging, advertising to boost long term image of the product and short-term offers Place How and where the supplier is going to get the product or service to the consumer; it includes selling products to retailers and getting the products displayed in prominent positions.
-Price Promotion